 For example, if you have an explainer video, you might consider viewing that as your Header menu CTA.
 It’s a 90-second commitment that helps with engagement and time spent on page.
 And it’s likely to be more appropriate for most new site visitors, taking into account their stage in the funnel.
 You could even set up a trial or demo CTA to display once the video is over.

-For more ideas on types of medium intent content you could use for your header CTA, check out our article on SaaS content strategy.
+For more ideas on types of medium intent content you could use for your header CTA and more broadly how to build an effective SaaS content marketing strategy, check out our article on SaaS content strategy.

 2. Blog Post Date